ID1019/elixir-docker-environment/README.md

 # elixir-docker-template

 this repository is built for people who just want to have the elixir as a process container and use all the functions without installing anything but docker to the host machine environment.
-The docker image is already connected to the host folder, so any script you write can be easily ran without rebuilding the image or anything.
+The docker containers of this image are already connected to the host folder, so any script you write can run without rebuilding the image or anything.

 ## Setup